Nick Nurse returns to Iowa for celebration of his career

 JEFFERSON, Iowa (AP) — Toronto coach Nick Nurse’s improbable path to the NBA title began as a guard for Carroll Kuemper High in the middle of Iowa way back in the 1980s.

-Carroll returned to his home state this weekend for a celebration of a career — a weekend that included a family reunion on a farm outside of tiny Churdan, Iowa, where his recently deceased mother was raised.
+He returned to his home state this weekend for a celebration of a career — a weekend that included a family reunion on a farm outside of tiny Churdan, Iowa, where his recently deceased mother was raised.

-Carroll was feted by local celebrities and scores of folks he grew up with in Carroll on Sunday night at the Wild Rose Casino in Jefferson.
+Nurse was feted by local celebrities and scores of folks he grew up with in Carroll on Sunday night at the Wild Rose Casino in Jefferson.
 And though the start of free agency was all the buzz in the NBA, Nurse was celebrating at an Iowa party decades in the making.

 “It’s always good to be back and see family,” Nurse said.
 “If I could say what my biggest thrill of this whole thing has been, it’s been to share it with everybody.”